matteobarbera/mavlab_wiki_fork/Drone-Delfly-Nimble.md

   - The environment variables need to be changed in the .bashrc file.
 Go to the home directory and use command 'gedit ~/.bashrc'.
   - Add the lines described in the link at the bottom of the file.
   - Use command line 'source ~/.bashrc' in the home directory.
 To apply the changes made in the .bashrc file.
 The changes in the .bashrc file have to be done only once.
+  - If there are still errors, check if there are no spelling errors in the environment variables.
+If not, restart the computer.
 - the paparazzi logs will be stored in 'paparazzi/var/logs' and can be viewed with the [paparazzi log plotter](https://wiki.paparazziuav.org/wiki/Plotter)
 - [Matlab script](https://github.com/tudelft/mavlab/raw/master/scripts/read_pprz_MXS.m ] that loads the log into Matlab (if not working update according to messages.xml)